Memory Center Hekimleri'nin Başarısı

 The authors report no financial or other relationship relevant to the subject of this letter.

-1. MVasscrman, EM.
+References 1.
+MVasscrman, EM.
 Risk and safety of repetitive transcranial magnetic stimulation: report and suggested guidelines from the International Workshop on the Safety of Repetitive Transcranial Magnetic Stimulation, June 5-7, 1996.
 Electroencephalogr Clin Neurophysiol 1998:108:1-16

 2. Tarhan N. Tan O. Baripoglu SK, et al. Transcranial magnetic stimulation in refractory depression.
 Presented in the 6th annual confer-cncc of thc EEG and Clinical Ncuroscicncc Socicty (ECNS) and Joint Meeting with the International Society for Neuroimaging in Psychiatry (ISNIP); Sept 29-Oct 2, 2004; Calif.
 Abstract pubİished in thc EEG and Clinical Ncuroscicncc Socictv (ECNS) Journal 2004:35:4